angheljf/MIA-COG-VIRT-DATA-PT-02-2021-U-C/Activities/03-Python/StudentGuide.md

 - - -

-### Copyright

-Data Boot Camp © 2019.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
 All Rights Reserved.